Reynolds v. Sims: Historical background

 Having already overturned its ruling that redistricting was a purely political question in Baker v.
 Carr, 369 U.S. 186 (1962), the Court ruled to correct what it considered egregious examples of malapportionment; these were serious enough to undermine the premises underlying republican government.
 Before Reynolds, urban counties nationwide often had total representations similar to rural counties, and in Florida, there was a limit to three representatives even for the most populous counties.

 The case

 Voters from Jefferson County, Alabama, home to the state's largest city of Birmingham, challenged the apportionment of the Alabama Legislature.
-The Alabama Constitution provided that there be only one state senator per county.
+The Alabama Constitution paradoxically provided that, although senatorial districts have to have as equal a population as possible, counties cannot be split across several senatorial districts.
 Ratio variances as great as 41 to 1 from one senatorial district to another existed in the Alabama Senate (i.e., the number of eligible voters voting for one senator was in one case 41 times the number of voters in another).
 The case was named for M. O. Sims, one of the voters who brought the suit, and B. A. Reynolds, a probate judge in Dallas County, one of the named defendants in the original suit.
 Reynolds was named (along with three other probate judges) as a symbolic representative of all probate judges in the state of Alabama.

 Among the more extreme pre-Reynolds disparities claimed by Morris K. Udall: